lomnom/lomnom/README.md

   - [`nncurses`](https://github.com/lomnom/nncurses): ncurses but slightly easier to make apps with
   - [`TeleCord`](https://github.com/lomnom/TeleCord): a bot that syncs telegram and discord channels

-Also, if you're interested, I have many interesting side projects (in no paticular order)!
+And my many interesting side projects too (in no paticular order)!
   - [`DiskDb`](https://github.com/lomnom/DiskDb): A non-bloat binary data format
   - [`The White Death`](https://github.com/WhatsACloud/the-white-death): A game for Speedjam #8 which I was a programmer in
   - [`langton`](https://github.com/lomnom/langton): A CLI langton's ant stimulator written in c++